Policies

 INFORMATION ON EXTENDED ABSENCES FOR TRAVEL AND OTHER REASONS

-Absences for vacation, family trips, etc. over five days will be coded unexcused per the Ottawa County Attendance Policy.
+Absences for vacation, family trips, etc. over the allotted excused days for the term will be coded unexcused.

 If an extended absence is required, students and parents must fill out an Extended Absence Notification Form available in the main office and be returned five business days prior to the beginning of the absence.